 There are hundreds of delay plug-ins on the market, and there are plenty of great options available for free.
-However, it is rare that you come across a free delay that does something truly different to the majority of the competition.
-Puremagnetik`s Driftmaker is different, and because you probably don`t have a plug-in that behaves quite like it – it`s well worth checking out.
+However, it is rare that you come across a free delay that does something truly different from the majority of the competition.

-debut on Puremagnetik's record label.
+Driftmaker was designed to 'encapsulate [the] faded, time-worn character' of BlankFor.ms debut on Puremagnetik's record label.
 Tyler Gilmore of BlankFor.ms himself created all the presets that are bundled with the delay.

 Driftmaker can be a little tricky to control, but this is not a delay that is meant for precise tasks; this is the kind of plug-in that you play around with and see what happens… The joy comes from experimentation.
-The sounds that it creates are full of character, and do possess the warm, nostalgic quality that the developer was aiming for.
+The sounds that it creates are full of character and do possess the warm, nostalgic quality that the developer was aiming for.

 Driftmaker is available as a VST or AU plug-in.
 Both Mac and PC are supported.
-You can download the plug-in for free at the Puremagnetik website
+You can download the plug-in for free at the Puremagnetik website.